The Book We Own But Don’t Read

 A World Looking for Answers in All the Wrong Places

-Pick up a newspaper, scroll through your feed, or simply look at the world around you.
+Pick up a newspaper, scroll through the breaking news, or simply look at the world around you.
 Wars that never seem to end.
-Families fracturing under the weight of broken trust.
+Families breaking apart under the weight of broken trust.
 Political systems corrupted by greed.
 A generation more connected than ever, yet consumed by loneliness and despair.
 Mental health crises.
 Environmental destruction driven by short-term thinking.
 The powerful exploiting the weak.

-We commission reports.
-We hold summits.
-We form committees and launch campaigns.
-We seek answers in politics, in technology, in economics, in philosophy.
-And still, the needle barely moves.
+We commission reports, we hold summits, we form committees and launch campaigns.
+We seek answers in politics, technology, economics, and philosophy, and yet, the needle barely moves.

-But here is what is striking: every one of these problems — every single one — is addressed in Scripture.
-Not vaguely.
-Not in the abstract.
-With startling precision.
+But here’s the thing… every one of these problems — every single one — is addressed in the Bible.
+Not vaguely, not in the abstract, but with startling precision!

 The Bible Doesn’t Just Describe the Problem — It Names the Cause

-The biblical term is sin.
-Not a word the modern world is comfortable with.
-We have replaced it with softer language — mistakes, poor choices, trauma responses, systemic issues.
-And while those frameworks contain truth, they rarely go deep enough.
-They describe symptoms.
-The Bible goes to the root.
+The biblical term is ‘sin’… not a word the modern world is comfortable with, so we’ve replaced it with softer language – mistakes, poor choices, trauma responses, and systemic issues.
+While those frameworks contain truth, they rarely go deep enough.
+They describe symptoms, but the Bible gets to the root of the problem!

 When individuals, communities, and nations reject the idea that there is a moral order — one not invented by us but woven into creation itself — the results are predictable.
 Greed flourishes.
 The vulnerable are exploited.
 Truth becomes negotiable.
 And the very fabric of society begins to unravel.
 This is not a new observation; it’s the oldest story that’s ever been told.